Family Educational Rights and Privacy Act of 1974 (FERPA)

 What is FERPA?

 The Family Educational Rights and Privacy Act of 1974, commonly referred to as FERPA or the Buckley amendment, is a federal law designed to protect the privacy of a student’s educational record.
 FERPA applies to all educational agencies or institutions that receive federal funding for any program administered by the Secretary of Education.
 FERPA also applies to private entities that contract to perform services for the College that it would otherwise undertake to perform on its own; in such cases, the private entity must observe the same FERPA protections applicable to the College.
-FERPA grants adult students (18 and older) the following rights:
+FERPA grants students the following rights:

 - The right to inspect and review their educational records